 Welcome to Year Two!

-We are going to be exploring six exciting topics across the year, which will give the children the opportunity to experience all areas of the wider curriculum.
-These topics are:
+We are going to be studying and exploring six exciting topics this academic year.
+Topics will be explored through all areas of the curriculum.
+These are:

 Key Stage 1 SATs

 It is no longer compulsory for Year 2 pupils to sit formal SATs paper assessments.
 We are as a school still required to complete class teacher assessment judgments.
 As a part of compiling evidence for our class teacher assessment judgements pupils will complete assessment test papers that are similar to the format of the previous SATs assessments.